Wolf3s/xbmc4xbox-python/python/Doc/howto/sockets.rst

 Now that we have a "server" socket, listening on port 80, we can enter the mainloop of the web server::

-   while 1:
+   while True:
-       #accept connections from outside
+       # accept connections from outside
        (clientsocket, address) = serversocket.accept()
-       #now do something with the clientsocket
+       # now do something with the clientsocket
-       #in this case, we'll pretend this is a threaded server
+       # in this case, we'll pretend this is a threaded server
        ct = client_thread(clientsocket)
        ct.run()

-There's actually 3 general ways in which this loop could work - dispatching a thread to handle ``clientsocket``, create a new process to handle ``clientsocket``, or restructure this app to use non-blocking sockets, and multiplex between our "server" socket and any active ``clientsocket``\ s using ``select``.
+There's actually 3 general ways in which this loop could work - dispatching a thread to handle ``clientsocket``, create a new process to handle ``clientsocket``, or restructure this app to use non-blocking sockets, and mulitplex between our "server" socket and any active ``clientsocket``\ s using ``select``.
 More about that later.
 The important thing to understand now is
 this: this is *all* a "server" socket does.
 It doesn't send any data.
 It doesn't receive any data.
 It just produces "client" sockets.
 Each ``clientsocket`` is